Closure properties of knapsack semilinear groups: Part 3: Knapsack in finite extensions

 \end{theorem}

 \begin{proof} Suppose we are given an exponent expression

 in $H$ where the $u_i$ and $v_i$ are words over $\Sigma'$.
 Let $n$ be the length of $e$.
-As a first step, we guess which of the variables $x_i$ assume a value smaller than $l$.
+As a first step, we guess which of the variables $x_i$ assume a value smaller than $\ell$.
 For those that do, we can guess the value and merge the resulting power with the $v_i$ on the right.
-This increases the size of the instance by at most a factor of $l$, which is a constant.
-Hence, from now on, we only look for $H$-solutions $\sigma$ to $e=1$ where $\sigma(x_i) \ge l$ for $1\le i\le m$.
-At the end we will compensate this by applying the substitution $n\mapsto l n$.
+This increases the size of the instance by at most a factor of $\ell$, which is a constant.
+At the end we will compensate this by applying the substitution $n\mapsto \ell n$.
+Hence, from now on, we only look for $H$-solutions $\sigma$ to $e=1$ where $\sigma(x_i) \ge \ell$ for $1\le i\le m$.

 Next we guess the cosets of the prefixes of $u_1^{x_1}v_1\cdots u_m^{x_m}v_m$, i.e., we guess coset representatives $c_1,d_1,\ldots,c_{m-1},d_{m-1},c_m \in C$ and restrict to $H$-solutions $\sigma$ to $e=1$ such that $u_1^{\sigma(x_1)}v_1\cdots u_i^{\sigma(x_i)}\in Gc_i$ and $u_1^{\sigma(x_1)}v_1\cdots u_i^{\sigma(x_i)}v_i\in Gd_i$ for $1\le i\le m$.
 Here, we set $d_m=1$.
 Equivalently, we only consider $H$-solutions $\sigma$ where $d_{i-1}u_i^{x_i}c_i^{-1}$ and $c_{i}v_id_i^{-1}$ all belong to $G$ for $1\le i\le m$.
 Here, we set $d_0 = 1$.
 We can verify in polynomial time that all $c_iv_id_i^{-1}$ ($1\le i\le m$) belong to $G$.
 It remains to describe the set of all $H$-solutions $\sigma$ for $e=1$ that fulfill the following constraints for all $1\le i\le m$: